 Its so dang good. like GOOD good.
 I've eaten 3 bowls in the last 2 days and there are still leftovers.
 Luckily this is one of those recipes that gets better the longer it sits so don't be afraid of making a big batch.
 You'll eat it, trust me.

 2 tbsp coconut oil

 2-3 inch knob of fresh turmeric, peeled and grated

-1 delicata squash, de-seeded and chopped, skins on
+1 delicata squash, de-seeded and chopped in bite sized pieces, skins on

 2 tsp cinnamon